 She remembers how sad her mother [below] was as well.
 She had never been so far away from her mother and her sisters.

 After nine months, her uncle kicked their family out.
-Luckily Sohini’s brother, who is good at striking up a conversation with anyone, had gotten to know the woman who was running the apartment complex.
-She helped them get an empty apartment in the same building, and slowly they filled that empty apartment with donated furniture.
+Luckily Sohini’s brother, who is good at striking up a conversation with anyone, knew the woman in charge of the apartment complex.
+She helped the family find an empty apartment in the same building, and slowly they filled that empty apartment with donated furniture.

 The economic “American Dream” never materialized for her parents.
 Her father ran an ice cream shop for a while, and then a dry cleaner.